Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 The trekking pharmacy

-Most of the time you take everything for free.
-But – if something happens, you are happy to have a good pharmacy with you.
+Most of the time you take everything with you for free.
+But – if something happens, you’ll be glad to have a good pharmacy with you.

-Our mountain guides are equipped with the most important.
+Our mountain guides are equipped with the most important things.
 But you shouldn’t experiment with your own health.

 It’s enough for someone from your group to take over this job.
 Not everyone needs the complete list.